data-analysis-projects/RepData_PeerAssessment1/PA1_template.md

-Repoducible Resarch Course Project 1
+Reproducible Research Course Project 1
 ====================================

 In this assignment we want to study patterns of human activity via the data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The description of the data comes from the course project specificiation: *The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day*.